 IDC is opposed to the capture of wild dolphins and any form of breaking up a family.

 It is our responsibility to give these creatures a life of purpose and of meaning.

-We create a safe environment for our dolphins and guests by minimizing our volume of daily visitors.
+We create a safe environment for our dolphins.
 We do not offer public dolphin swims, and our organization does not raise money through dolphin shows or displays of animal-driven entertainment.

 MEET THE FAMILY